macuin/VisualisationOfDistributions/README.md

 A basic visualition of various distributaions from data using MatPlotLib along with an animated representation of the distributions.
 Shown here are 4 different distributions but other distributions can be represeted with the following basic structure.

+There is an output video in the repository for better results analysis.